Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: Simulation Results

 \subsection{Simulation Settings}

-We consider a multi-UAV downlink communication network deployed within a square mission area of $200 \times 200 \text{ m}^2$.
-The ground users are randomly distributed within the area, while the UAVs are initialized at starting locations.
+We consider a multi-UAV downlink communication network deployed over a $200 \times 200 \text{ m}^2$ square area, where ground users are randomly distributed and UAVs move between predefined start and destination locations.
 Each UAV is equipped with a ULA consisting of $L = 4$ antennas with half-wavelength spacing ($d_a = \lambda / 2$).
 The maximum transmit power of each UAV is $P_{\max} = 30 \text{ dBm}$, and the maximum communication coverage radius is set to $R_c = 150 \text{ m}$.
-The wireless channel follows the LoS channel model described in Section \ref{model}, with a reference channel gain of $\beta_0 = -20 \text{ dB}$ at $d_0 = 1 \text{ m}$ and a noise power of $\sigma_0^2 = -90 \text{ dBm}$.
+The wireless channel follows the LoS channel model described in Section \ref{model}, with a reference channel gain of $\beta_0 = -20 \text{ dB}$ at $d_0 = 1 \text{ m}$ and effective receiver noise power of $\sigma_0^2 = -90 \text{ dBm}$.

-The proposed hierarchical framework is trained in two stages.
-First, for the GNN-based beamforming, the architecture comprises $L_{g}=3$ message-passing layers.
-We generate a training dataset consisting of $10,000$ clustered channel snapshots.
-The model is trained using the Adam optimizer for $E_{\text{gnn}}=25$ epochs to ensure convergence.
-Then, for the MAPPO-based trajectory planning, the agents interact with the environment for a total of $T_{\text{total}}=2 \times 10^{6}$ time steps.
-The training utilizes a rollout buffer of length $T_{\text{rollout}}=256$ steps.
-In each update iteration, the collected trajectories are divided into $4$ mini-batches, and the actor-critic networks are updated for $E_{\text{ppo}}=10$ epochs.
-The detailed simulation parameters and hyperparameter settings are summarized in Table \ref{tab:sim_params}.
+The main hyperparameter are summarized in Table \ref{tab:sim_params}.
+These values follow commonly used settings in graph learning and PPO-based MARL and were selected to ensure stable convergence in our tested scenarios.
+For the inner-loop beamforming module, the GNN uses $L_{g}=3$ message-passing layers and is trained on $10000$ clustered channel samples using Adam for $E_{\text{gnn}}=25$ epochs to ensure convergence.
+For the outer-loop trajectory module, MAPPO interacts with the environment for a $T_{\text{total}}=2 \times 10^{6}$ time steps with rollout length $T_{\text{rollout}}=256$.
+During each policy update, the collected samples are divided into $4$ mini-batches and optimizad for $E_{\text{ppo}}=10$ epochs.